Regular eye exams are essential to maintain good eye health. However, the high cost often hinders access to eye exams for many individuals.

 - West Virginia

-Americas Best offers eye exams for $45.
-This fee might be waived if you purchase two pairs of glasses from the company.
-Contact lens eye exams are a bit more expensive and cost $79.
+At America's Best, you can get free eye exams if you purchase two pairs of glasses from the company.
+Contact lens eye exams are a bit more expensive and cost $99.

-The fee for a standard eye exam at Walmart is $60.
-Walmart accepts some forms of insurance, which might reduce your exam cost or cover the cost of your glasses or contact lenses.
+The fee for a standard eye exam at Walmart Vision Center is $60.
+Walmart Vision Center accepts some forms of insurance, which might reduce the cost of your exam, glasses, and contacts.

-Eyecare America offers comprehensive exams for $89.
-Eyecare Club memberships cost $99 and offer up to two free exams per year for three years.
+EyeCare America offers a comprehensive eye exam for $89.
+Eyecare Club memberships cost $99 and offer up to two free annual exams for three years.
+People aged 65 and older and people at higher risk of glaucoma can also receive a free eye exam from them.

 Free Eyeglasses for Low Income

-You might qualify for a free eye exam or free eyeglasses based on your income.
-Some of the programs offering free and cheap eye exams and glasses no insurance include:
+You might qualify for a free eye exam or prescription eyeglasses based on your income limits.
+Some of the programs offering free and cheap eye exams and glasses for people without insurance include:

-Medicaid is a federal and state-funded health program that offers healthcare coverage to low-income individuals of all ages.
-Requirements for qualifying for Medicaid vary from state to state, so it’s important to check with programs in your state even if you think you do not qualify.
+Qualifications for Medicaid vary from state to state.
+Check with a representative in your state even if you think you do not qualify.
 Medicaid eligibility is less strict for people who are blind or have other disabilities.

-Medicaid covers many preventative services, screenings, and treatments for health conditions, including eye care issues.
-The program pays for many services for eligible children, including vision dental care and routine eye exams.
+Medicaid covers many preventative services, screenings, and treatments for health conditions.
+It includes an eye exam for vision care issues.
+The program pays for many services for eligible children, including vision and dental care and routine eye exams.

 Sight for Students

 This is a program offered by Vision Service Plan (VSP).
-It includes free eye exams and free glasses to low-income children without medical or vision insurance.
+It includes free eye exams and eyeglasses for low-income children without medical or vision insurance.
 It’s a national program that has been operating since 1997.